DanielGavin/JTLComponentChecker/README.md

 # JTLComponentChecker

-Little SWG JTL utility made to grade your space components.
+SWG JTL utility made to grade your space components.

 Relies on https://github.com/tesseract-ocr/tesseract for OCR.